aws-samples/amazon-dynamodb-labs/content/hands-on-labs/_index.en.md

 +++
-title = "Hands-on Labs for Amazon DynamoDB" chapter = true description = "Hands-on exercises for learning DynamoDB." pre = "<b>Workshop: </b>"
+title = "Hands-on Labs for Amazon DynamoDB" chapter = true description = "200 level: Hands-on exercises with Cloud9 using the AWS CLI and Console." pre = "<b>Workshop: </b>"

 weight = 1